shikha1108/notes/technicalTerms.md

 * The lastest java release is JAVA 21.

 #### Multithreading in JAVA:
-* What:  (If I have to talk about multiple threading in java, I can say that M.Threading) In Java is a process of executing multiple threads simultaneously.
+* What:  (If I have to talk about Multithreading in java, I can say that M.Threading) In Java is a process of executing multiple threads simultaneously.
 A thread is a lightweight sub-process, the smallest unit of processing.
 * Why: (The biggest advantage of using M.T in Java)  Can Improved  system performance, can remain application more responsive.
 It enables parallelism and reduces processing time.
 * How: (Lets take an example of extending a thread class )